Blanca Estela Pavón

 She appeared in several classic films of the 1940s.
-Her career peaked between 1948 and 1949.
+Her career peaked in 1948 and 1949.

-She won an Ariel Award for Best Actress in the 1947 film Cuando lloran los valientes and was nominated for another due to her successful performances in Mexican films.
+She won an Ariel Award for Best Actress in the 1947 film Cuando lloran los valientes (transl: When the brave cry) and was nominated for another due to her successful performances in Mexican films.

-She starred alongside Mexican star Pedro Infante in several films including Nosotros los Pobres in 1948.
+She starred alongside Mexican star Pedro Infante in several films, including Nosotros los Pobres in 1948.

-On September 26, 1949, she died in a plane crash near the Popocatépetl volcano located between Mexico City and Puebla.
+On September 26, 1949, she died in a plane crash near the Popocatépetl volcano located between Mexico City and Puebla with her father Francisco and another 22 people on board.
+There were no survivors.